Marker Logo

 The Old Delaware Indian Town GEKELEMUKPECHUNK Marker image.
 Click for full size.

-Photographed By Cosmos Mariner, September 13, 2022
+Photographed by Cosmos Mariner, September 13, 2022

 1. The Old Delaware Indian Town GEKELEMUKPECHUNK Marker

-Inscription.
 Leni Lenape Capital under Chief Netawatwes, also called King Newcomer, of the Turtle Tribe.

 Erected 1954 by Greyhound Post Houses, Inc.

 Location.
 40° 16.485′ N, 81° 36.473′ W. Marker is in Newcomerstown, Ohio, in Tuscarawas County.
-Marker is on West Canal Street just east of Rear West Canal, on the right when traveling east.
+It is on West Canal Street just east of Rear West Canal, on the right when traveling east.
 Marker is located beside the sidewalk, directly in front of the Temperance Tavern Museum.
 Touch for map.
 Marker is at or near this postal address: 221 West Canal Street, Newcomerstown OH 43832, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Captain Freeman Davis (a few steps from this marker); Wayne Woodrow "Woody" Hayes (a few steps from this marker); Newcomerstown Korean War Memorial (about 600 feet away, measured in a direct line); Denton "Cy" Young (approx. 0.6 miles away); Cy Young (approx. 0.6 miles away); Newcomerstown Desert Storm Memorial (approx. 0.6 miles away); Old Stone Fort (approx. 3.7 miles away); The Salem Mission (approx. 4.3 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Captain Freeman Davis (a few steps from this marker); Wayne Woodrow "Woody" Hayes (a few steps from this marker); Newcomerstown Korean War Memorial (about 600 feet away, measured in a direct line); Denton "Cy" Young (approx. 0.6 miles away); Cy Young (approx. 0.6 miles away); Newcomerstown Desert Storm Memorial (approx. 0.6 miles away); Old Stone Fort (approx. 3.7 miles away); The Salem Mission (approx. 4.3 miles away).
 Touch for a list and map of all markers in Newcomerstown.

 Also see . . .